riccardo0314/Portfolio-Threat-Intelligence-Reports/001-Fraud-NCG_HCC/README.md

 ## Repository Contents
 * `001-IoCs.csv`: The list of malicious IP and domains.
-* `.yara`: A YARA rule designed to detect the HTML source code of the Credit Union phishing kit.
+* `NCG_HCC_PhishingKit.yara`: A YARA rule designed to detect the HTML source code of the Credit Union phishing kit.